 What are the Symptoms of Raynaud’s Disease?

-The lack of blood in the area will cause pain, numbness and a cold sensation alongside the skin colour change and as blood flow returns the affected areas can throb and swell.
-These symptoms can vary in duration from a few minutes to a few hours, depending on the severity of the condition.
+The lack of blood in the area may cause pain, numbness and a cold sensation alongside the skin colour change and as blood flow returns the affected areas can throb and swell.
+Symptoms can vary in duration from a few minutes to a few hours, depending on the severity of the condition.
 Here are some common symptoms associated with Raynaud's disease:

 What Can Cause Raynaud’s Disease?